Request storage and retention¶

 Retention mode none or metadata for batch requests

-For batch requests, the metadata and input data is always stored for the duration of the request, even if the retention mode of the deployment or pipeline version is set to none or metadata only.
+For batch requests, the metadata and input data is always stored for the duration of the request, even if the retention mode of the deployment or pipeline version is set to none or metadata.
 This is required for the UbiOps platform to be able to process a batch request.
 The request is automatically deleted when the batch request completes.